 \section{Related Work}

 Many existing design frameworks provide guidance on ethical principles, didactic values, or desirable system outcomes.
-For example, \emph{Value Sensitive Design} (VSD) \cite{friedmanValueSensitiveDesign2013} is an established human-centered methodology that systematically integrates human values into technology design.
-To align VSD with AI specific challenges such as limited transparency, explicability and accountability, researchers have proposed integrating AI-specific design norms such as the \emph{AI for Social Good} (AI4SG) \cite{floridiHowDesignAI2020} principles into VSD to better guide ethical outcomes and long-term value alignment \cite{umbrelloMappingValueSensitive2021}.
+For example, \emph{Value Sensitive Design} (VSD) \cite{friedmanValueSensitiveDesign2013} is an established human-centered methodology that systematically integrates values into technology design.
+To align VSD with AI-specific challenges such as limited transparency and accountability, researchers have proposed integrating AI-specific design norms such as the \emph{AI for Social Good} (AI4SG) \cite{floridiHowDesignAI2020} principles into VSD to better guide ethical outcomes and long-term value alignment \cite{umbrelloMappingValueSensitive2021}.
 Furthermore, several frameworks have been proposed to support the responsible use of generative AI specifically for learning and teaching.
 The IDEE framework \cite{suSuJiaHongUnlockingPowerChatGPT2023} provides a structured approach for adopting generative AI in education by \emph{identifying} desired outcomes, \emph{determining} the appropriate level of automation, \emph{ensuring} ethical considerations, and \emph{evaluating} effectiveness.
-Similarly, the 4E framework \cite{shailendraFrameworkAdoptionGenerative2024} conceptualizes the adoption of generative AI in education as a structured process of e\emph{mbrace, enable, experiment, and exploit} .
-The framework emphasizes that educational technologies should be integrated through iterative experimentation, institutional support, and strategic use to create pedagogical value.
+Similarly, the 4E framework \cite{shailendraFrameworkAdoptionGenerative2024} conceptualizes the adoption of generative AI in education as a structured process of \emph{embrace}, \emph{enable}, \emph{experiment}, and \emph{exploit}.
+The framework emphasizes integrating educational technologies through experimentation, institutional support, and strategic use to enhance pedagogical value.